 We provide a flexible pathway of care so that we are able to support and accommodate people as their needs change.

 Through our Residential services, we provide group based homes for those who require more intensive daily support as well as bespoke bungalows, shared houses and flats for people to move on to as their skills develop or as their abilities to manage their behaviour grow.
 Domiciliary Care and Supported Living services can support people in their own homes, through a range of different packages at varying degrees of intensity to allow people to move on to more independent living.
-Outreach support is provided for children, young people and families as well as individual adults and couples.

 To complete the pathway we provide an innovative service through the Activity Resource Centre ensuring that all those accessing our services can make use of a range of meaningful outcome based activities to support their social inclusion.
 These are provided both at our centres and within the local community.
 We aim to provide a holistic approach to service provision in accordance with each person’s needs and aspirations.
 This approach encompasses all aspects of their care alongside social inclusion, leisure, recreation and as well as other forms of occupation, whilst safely managing risks.